-All Directors have completed the Mandatory Accreditation Programme.
 The Directors are mindful that they would continue to enhance their skills and knowledge to maximize their effectiveness as Directors during their tenure.
 Throughout their period in office, the Directors are continually updated on the Group's business and the regulatory requirements.

-Details of training programmes attended by the Directors during the financial year under review are as follows:
+Details of training programmes attended by the Directors during the FYE2024 under review are as follows: